voilera-amm/ProtonMailLabelTest/README.md

 ## Reporting

 Two reports available after running the test, one with testNG ( ProtonMailLabelTest/test-output/index.html) and one with extent Reports  (ProtonMailLabelTest/extentReports.html#!).
+Some ScreenShot can also be lookk in theScreenShot folder

 ## Status